Bow Bow: Production

-Master Ahaan, from Bangalore, was cast by the director, Kilikar, felt that he "wanted someone who is fun and chirpy".
+Master Ahaan, from Bangalore who was then studying LKG, was cast by the director, Kilikar, felt that he "wanted someone who is fun and chirpy".
 Ahaan's picture was shown to him by the cinematographer.
 The film was shot in Chennai and Coimbatore.
-Bow Bow features 10 dogs, 3 of which play significant roles.
-Regarding the casting of Ahaan and the dogs, the director said that he "could only shoot when the dogs and the kid were in the mood to work".
+Bow Bow features 5 dogs, 2 of which play significant roles.
+Regarding the filming with Ahaan and the dogs, the director said that he "could only shoot when the dogs and the kid were in the mood to work".
 The film was shot in a little over a month and had dog trainers to train the dogs to show emotions.
 The whole unit had to work around this, but they were very cooperative.
-The film will release in six languages: Bengali, Hindi, Kannada, Malayalam, Tamil, and Telugu.
-Scenes that involved number boards and plates were re-shot to suit nativity and scenes involving dialogues were rerecorded.
+The film was only released in 2019 despite being filmed several years earlier.
+The film was also dubbed in Kannada in 2020.

+Music

+The music was composed by Marc D. Muse and A. Denis Vallaban.